pekrau/CouchDB2/README.md

 Get a list of replication jobs.

-- 'limit': How many results to return.
+- `limit`: How many results to return.
-- 'skip': How many result to skip starting at the beginning, ordered by replication ID.
+- `skip`: How many result to skip starting at the beginning, ordered by replication ID.

 ### `server.get_scheduler_docs(limit=None, skip=None)`

 Get information about replication document states.

-- 'limit': How many results to return.
+- `limit`: How many results to return.
-- 'skip': How many result to skip starting at the beginning, ordered by document ID.
+- `skip`: How many result to skip starting at the beginning, ordered by document ID.

 ### `server.get_node_stats(nodename="_local")`